-- The below ground remains of the medieval priory. - Manor Court (see above). - Mature trees and brook course. - Open and green, leafy character of this area.

-- 5.2.1 This is one of three key green spaces running in a belt through the Conservation Area and it houses the large former residence of Reginald Stanley - Manor Court.
+- The below ground remains of the medieval priory. - Manor Court (see above). - Mature trees and brook course. - Open and green, leafy character of this area. - 5.3.1 This is one of three key green spaces running in a belt through the Conservation Area and it houses the large former residence of Reginald Stanley - Manor Court.
 This is now used as a nursing home.
 The grounds, which originally extended to six acres, contain many mature trees most of which were planted by Stanley, a keen amateur arboriculturist.
 These include Hornbeam, Lime, Corsican Pine, Sycamore, Black Poplar, and Yew.
 They contribute considerably to the leafy character of the central section of Manor Court Road and the amenity of the Conservation Area generally.
-Running through the middle of the grounds is the stream known as Barpool Brook which provided the necessary water supply to the priory and powered its mill situated by the Barpool itself on the western boundary of the priory precinct outside the Conservation Area to the northwest. - 5.2.2 In addition to its aesthetic and nature value this character area has historic value for its associations with Stanley and for its below ground remains of the medieval priory precinct part of the scheduled ancient monument. - 5.2.3 The archaeological interest of the area resides in the medieval remains of the Benedictine priory and its associated precinct areas to either side of Manor Court Road and along Barpool Brook.
-The area of medieval development was significantly more extensive than the currently scheduled ruins and precinct areas.
-It is believed that they extend under present housing to Earls Road although its boundaries are as yet unknown.
-The known area, which is scheduled as an ancient monument, lies to the southeast and northwest of Manor Court Road.
-That to the northwest covers the present-day gardens to Manor Court and forms a small part of a once extensive outer priory precinct.
-Documentary sources record the presence of several houses, barns, a tile maker's workshop, and the Abbey mill in this outer precinct.
+Running through the middle of the grounds is the stream known as Barpool Brook which provided the necessary water supply to the priory and powered its mill situated by the Barpool itself on the western boundary of the priory precinct outside the Conservation Area to the northwest.
+In addition to its aesthetic and nature value this character area has historic value for its associations with Stanley and for its below ground remains of the medieval priory precinct part of the scheduled ancient monument.